icinganalysis/icinganalysis.github.io/content/Mathematical Investigation of Water Droplet Trajectories.md

 - Gelder, Thomas F.: Droplet Impingement and Ingestion by Supersonic Nose Inlet in Subsonic Tunnel Conditions.
 NACA-TN-4268, 1958.
 - von Glahn, Uwe H., and Blatz, Robert E.: Investigation of Power Requirements for Ice Prevention and Cyclical De-Icing of Inlet Guide Vanes with Internal Electric Heaters.
 NACA-RM-E50H29, Dec.
 1950.

+##Related works
+NACA-TN-2708 [^11] has comments on the origins of the Langmuir drop size distributions, and proposes revised values.

 ##Notes:
 [^1]: